MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/remote-update.md

 When you select a single device, updates that are available for the device are shown.
 If multiple update types are available for the device, select each update type to apply.
 You can view the **Current version** applied on the device and the **New version** that will be applied.
 Select the update(s) you want to apply and select **Update**.

-After you select **Update**, updates are applied to your devices at the date and time you selected if you scheduled an update.
+After you select **Update**, updates are applied to your devices at the date and time of the selected scheduling option.
 If you didn't select a future date and time, updates are applied to your devices within a few minutes.

 > [!NOTE]